gabrielaBelsley/3D-T1-Mapping-Siemens/README.md

 This code is distributed under the MIT license.
 If you use it, please cite the code: TO DO: include zenodo doi when I make the code public

-Author: Gabriela Belsley, University of Oxford, gabriela.belsley@stx.ox.ac.uk Please contact me, if you have any questions.
+Author: Gabriela Belsley, University of Oxford, gabriela.belsley@stx.ox.ac.uk OR gabi.belsley@gmail.com

+Please contact me, if you have any questions.
 Happy T1 Mapping!
 ————————————————————————————————————————————
 General Instructions: